Iterated line graphs with only negative eigenvalues $-2$, their complements and energy

-\begin{remark} {\em In \cite{Ramane-Gutman-67-2005} Ramane et al. obtained equienergetic regular graphs by means of complement of iterated regular line graphs $\overline{\mathcal{L}^k(G)}$ for $k\ge 2$ by taking regular graphs $G$ of same order and same degree $r\ge 3$ and thereby characterized large class of pairs of non-trivial equienergetic regular graphs.
-It is noted that all the results in this paper become particular case of Corollary \ref{compl_equi} and Corollary \ref{nec_suf_copl_equ}.} \end{remark}
+\begin{remark} In \cite{ramane_copl_equi}, Ramane et al. obtained equienergetic regular graphs using the complement of iterated regular line graphs $\overline{\mathcal{L}^k(G)}$ for $k\ge 2$ by taking regular graphs $G$ with the same order and the same degree $r\ge 3$.
+This approach characterizes a large class of pairs of non-trivial equienergetic regular graphs.
+Furthermore, it is noted that all the results in this paper are particular cases of Corollary \ref{compl_equi} and Corollary \ref{nec_suf_copl_equ}. \end{remark}

 \begin{theorem} Let $G$ be a graph with $d_u+d_v\ge 6$ to each edge $e=uv$ in $G$, then the graphs $\overline{\mathcal{L}^k(G)}$ are hyperenergetic for $k\ge 2$ if ${\lambda}_{k(1)}\le \frac{n_k-1}{2}$. \end{theorem}